The Grand Mud Mosque of Kong - Côte d'Ivoire

 There is normally a full-size Abidjan - Ferke - Kong bus.
 It passes through Ferke at around 4 pm (no idea where you catch it though) and arrives in Kong at around 7 pm.

-When It came time to leave, I walked to town at 4:30 am and the bus was only a 25 seater minibus and I got the last seat and left within minutes of me arriving.
-And it did not take the paved road past the auberge as I was told but took another piste which was in much better condition than the one from 2 days earlier and we hit the highway pretty quickly and then we rolled on to Yamoussoukro, 7,000 XOF, 350km.
+When it came time to leave, I walked to town at 4:30 am, and the bus was only a 25-seater minibus, and I got the last seat and left within minutes of my arrival.
+And it did not take the paved road past the auberge as I was told, but took another piste which was in much better condition than the one from 2 days earlier, and we hit the highway pretty quickly, and then we rolled on to Yamoussoukro, 7,000 XOF, 350km.

 There is normally a full-size Abidjan - Ferke - Kong bus.
 It passes through Ferke at around 4 pm (no idea where you catch it though) and arrives in Kong at around 7 pm.

-When It came time to leave, I walked to town at 4:30 am and the bus was only a 25 seater minibus and I got the last seat and left within minutes of me arriving.
-And it did not take the paved road past the auberge as I was told but took another piste which was in much better condition than the one from 2 days earlier and we hit the highway pretty quickly and then we rolled on to Yamoussoukro, 7,000 XOF, 350km.
+When it came time to leave, I walked to town at 4:30 am, and the bus was only a 25-seater minibus, and I got the last seat and left within minutes of my arrival.
+And it did not take the paved road past the auberge as I was told, but took another piste which was in much better condition than the one from 2 days earlier, and we hit the highway pretty quickly, and then we rolled on to Yamoussoukro, 7,000 XOF, 350km.

 Where to stay in Kong - Ivory Coast

-There is, seemingly, only the Auberge de Kong, 1km from town, it's signposted at the road junction.
-They have 26 rooms, all with TV and AC (you need it here).
-The standard deluxe is 15,000XOF and the mega deluxe is a whopping 30,000XOF.
+There is, seemingly, only the Auberge de Kong, 1km from town, its signposted at the road junction.
+They have 26 rooms, all with a TV and AC (you need it here).
+The standard deluxe is 15,000XOF, and the mega deluxe is a whopping 30,000XOF.
 No idea how that one looks.
-There is a WIFI connection but, someone changed the password and nobody knows what it is or even thinks to try and go about getting it fixed.
-They have a restaurant and bar but the prices were kinda expensive as you would expect.
+There is a WIFI connection, but someone changed the password, and nobody knows what it is or even thinks to try and go about getting it fixed.
+They have a restaurant and bar, but the prices were kinda expensive, as you would expect.
 I ate in town and had my evening beer at one of the many little makeshift bars called a marquis by the roadside.

 Here is my little detached bungalow at the Auberge de Kong: